-Panoramic photos are a visually stunning way to present your images because the less-common dimensions of a panoramic photo add interest and tend to encourage the eye to move from left to right, a natural direction for the eyes to flow because it mimics our reading patterns.
+Panoramic photo prints are a visually stunning way to present your images because the less-common dimensions of a panoramic photo add interest and tend to encourage the eye to move from left to right, a natural direction for the eyes to flow because it mimics our reading patterns.
 Despite their visual appeal, many people avoid taking panoramic photos save for on special occasions because it can be a pain to switch a camera’s settings (and to remember to switch the settings back!).
 However, a standard sized horizontal image can easily be turned into a panoramic photo just by cropping the top and bottom.
-Learn the tips and tricks of turning an ordinary horizontal image.
-You will be able to create your own panoramic photo prints from your photo library in a snap.
+Learn how to print panoramic photo on canvas using an ordinary horizontal image.
+You will be able to create your own panoramic photo prints from your photo library in a snap!

 Though 6"x17" and 8"x32" are two of the more common dimensions for printed panoramic photos there is no "one size fits all."
 This can create confusion when it comes time to create your panorama, but fortunately there are easy standards to follow.
 Most traditional panoramas have a ratio of 3:1.
 If you prefer a square look, you can use a ratio of 2:1.
 You can also go more rectangular once you are comfortable with cropping, especially if it’s better for the image you are using.
 To apply these ratios to your image:

-One reason that panoramic photos are so attractive is the uninterrupted flow across the image.
+One reason panoramic photo canvas prints are so attractive is the uninterrupted flow across the image.
 However, with the right image, you can actually increase the visual appeal of a panoramic by breaking it into two or more panoramic canvas prints displayed side by side.
 If you’re considering doing this, look for natural breaks in the image such as trees in order to determine where to make your starting and ending points.
 For the best results, each finished panoramic canvas print should be the same dimensions.
 We hope that after reading our tips you know how to print panoramic photos on canvas.

 Do you have questions about creating your own panoramic photo prints?
 Call Canvas Press at 888.784.5553 for fast, friendly answers to all of your photo printing needs!